lianyixin/GAN-for-Discrete-Text-Generation/README.md

 Share the information from Discriminator with Generator (same as LeakGAN, but different design)

 ## Objective-Reinforced
+Problem Define: Generate target sentence in specific domain with 2 datasets, one large general domain dataset A, and one specific domain dataset B.

 ### Fixed objective reward component
 ### Multi-feature output reward
 SentiGAN: